WICG/file-system-access/proposals/CloudIdentifier.md

 Web-based document editors can already open local files using existing file system APIs.
 In order to offer full functionality, including cross device support and some advanced editing/sharing features, the documents need to be uploaded to a cloud storage (Google Drive or Microsoft OneDrive or similar) before they can be edited.
 This leads to duplicate files for documents that were already stored in these locations.

-With the proposed changes, the web application could check whether the given file handle is already synced by a cloud storage and generate handles for these without a duplicate upload.
+With the proposed changes, the web application could check whether the given file handle is already synced by a cloud storage and generate identifiers for these without a duplicate upload.

 #### Drag & Drop into Mail

 Sharing files via mail used to be done using simple file attachments.
 Especially for large files, it is preferable to instead upload them to a CSP and then share an access link to that file to the recipient.
 Google Mail’s web application, for example, already does this by prompting the user to upload a file to Google Drive when attaching a large file.

-With the proposed changes, the web application could already detect that the file is synced by cloud storage and generate a share link for that file’s cloud handle without requiring the user to manually go through these steps or prompt the user to upload the file to cloud storage again.
+With the proposed changes, the web application could already detect that the file is synced by cloud storage and generate a share link for that file’s cloud identifier without requiring the user to manually go through these steps or prompt the user to upload the file to cloud storage again.

 ### Non-Goals